msolimans/tf-asg-simple-service/README.md

 As simple as 2 commands to run:

-- Initialize terraform which will set up necessary providers that are resposible for making calls and create resources.
+- Initialize terraform which will set up necessary providers that are responsible for making calls and create resources.

 ```
 terraform init